Jollywatt/typst-wordometer/src/lib.typ

   for (element-fn, fields) in exclude-selectors {
     // panic(exclude-selectors, content)
     if fn == element-fn {
-      // If all fields in the selector match the element, exclude it if not fields.pairs().any(((key, value)) => content.at(key, default: value) != value) {
+      if not fields.pairs().any(((key, value)) => content.at(key, default: value) != value) {
         return none
       }